refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `warnWhenUnsavedChanges`

-> Default: `false`

 When it's true, Shows a warning when the user tries to leave the page with unsaved changes.
 It can be used to prevent the user from accidentally leaving the page.
+It is `false` by default.

 It can be set globally in [`refine config`](/docs/api-reference/core/components/refine-config/#warnwhenunsavedchanges).